Man Utd face Barcelona in Europa League play-off as Jose Mourinho's Roma take on RB Salzburg

 Elsewhere, Jose Mourinho's Roma will face RB Salzburg with the possibility of being drawn against his former Man Utd side if both teams qualify for the last 16.

-Fellow Serie A side Juventus will take on Nantes, Sevilla - six-time winners of the Europa League - will face PSV Eindhoven and Erik ten Hag's former team Ajax will take on Bundesliga side Union Berlin.
+Fellow Serie A side Juventus will take on Nantes, Sevilla - six-time winners of the Europa League - will face PSV Eindhoven and Ten Hag's former team Ajax will take on Bundesliga side Union Berlin.

 Stephen Warnock on Sky Sports News: